arantius/TiVo-Commander/README.md

 DVR Commander for TiVo is not affiliated with TiVo Inc.

-This project depends on the [DragNDropList](https://github.com/terlici/DragNDropList) project.
+This project depends on the [DragSortListView](https://github.com/bauerca/drag-sort-listview) project.
+Make sure to check it out into an Eclipse project called DragSortListView, and build it, for the dependency to resolve correctly.